 Yes!
 All the products in the Stuff That Works® range, including Redcovery Serum, have been carefully curated for use by individuals without consulting with a dermatologist.
 These are DIY products that are available over the counter.

-Apply 2-3 drops of Re(d)covery™ Serum on clean, dry face and leave it overnight, focus on the areas with post-acne redness, pigmented spots, melasma and sensitive areas of the skin.
+Apply 1-2 pumps of Re(d)covery® Serum on a clean, dry face & neck and leave it overnight, focusing on the areas with post-acne redness, pigmented spots, melasma and sensitive areas of the skin.

 It can be used once daily, ideally at bedtime.
 If you have a lot of redness, you can also use it twice daily.